 Medically reviewed by Dr. Tahiri

 Microtia can have a significant physical and psychological impact on your child.
 A missing or malformed outer ear can affect their appearance and self-confidence, and a narrowed or nonexistent ear canal can have more far-reaching effects on their hearing, speech patterns, and language processing skills.
-Fortunately, Dr. John Reinisch and Dr. Youssef Tahiri perform microtia surgery at our Beverly Hills practice – the MEDPOR® or OMNIPORE® ear reconstruction technique.
-This technique was pioneered in 1991 by Dr. Reinisch.
+Fortunately, Dr. Youssef Tahiri perform microtia surgery at our Beverly Hills practice – the MEDPOR® or OMNIPORE® ear reconstruction technique.
 It uses a microporous high-density polyethylene implant.
-To learn more about these procedures and find out which one might be right for your child, schedule a consultation with Dr. Reinisch or Dr. Tahiri.
+To learn more about these procedures and find out which one might be right for your child, schedule a consultation with Dr. Tahiri.

 The purpose of outer ear reconstruction is the restoration of craniofacial balance by creating an aesthetically pleasing, symmetric and long-lasting pinna.
 Ear reconstruction should be considered an aesthetic procedure and its results should be held to the same critical standards as other cosmetic surgeries.

-After having performed multiple techniques for ear reconstructions, Dr. Tahiri and Dr. Reinisch decided to only perform Medpor Ear Reconstruction; technique that was popularized by Dr. John Reinisch in 1991.
-Dr. Tahiri and Dr. Reinisch have an extensive experience in Medpor ear reconstruction and are considered the world experts in ear reconstruction.
+After having performed multiple techniques for ear reconstructions, Dr. Tahiri decided to only perform Medpor Ear Reconstruction.
+Dr. Tahiri have an extensive experience in Medpor ear reconstruction and are considered the world experts in ear reconstruction.

 Although there has been a well-established surgical microtia treatment for over 55 years, Dr. John Reinisch saw a need to create a more advanced surgical technique that could provide improved cosmetic results, and allow children to receive treatment with less discomfort and at an earlier age.
 In 1991, he introduced a newer technique, known as MEDPOR® ear reconstruction.
 Located in Beverly Hills, patients travel to our practice from around the world to receive this advanced treatment.
 During the procedure, Dr. Reinisch and Dr. Tahiri creates a polyethylene framework and grafts a patient’s own skin over the structure.
 The safe, effective technique offers a number of benefits.
 It is suitable for patients aged three and above, and has been used to successfully treat patients in their 50’s and 60’s.
 To learn more about MEDPOR® or OMNIPORE® treatment and you or your child’s suitability for the procedure, contact Dr. Reinisch or Dr. Tahiri today.